Magic of Love (song)

-"Magic of Love" is a song by Japanese girl group Perfume from their fourth studio album Level 3 (2013).
+"Magic of Love" is a song by Japanese girl group Perfume from their fourth studio album Level3 (2013).
 The song was released as the album's fourth and final single on 22 May 2013.
 It was written, composed and produced by Yasutaka Nakata.
 The song is a calm and mellow dance-pop and synthpop track, which features instrumentation of synthesizers and keyboards.

 "Magic of Love" received positive reviews from music critics, whom complimented the song's production and composition.
 Despite peaking at number two on the Oricon Singles Chart, it became the group's third single to top the Billboard Japan Hot 100.
 An album version of the track was re-composed and re-arranged by Nakata for the parent album.
 Yusuke Tanaka commissioned the accompanying music video for the single, which shows Perfume dancing in a room and features multiple figures of the members in different rooms.

 Background and composition

 Japanese girl group Perfume have released three studio albums.
 All three albums, Game (2008), Triangle (2009) and JPN peaked at number one in Japan.
 The albums were certified platinum by the Recording Industry Association of Japan (RIAJ) with shipments of 250,000 units; the first was awarded double platinum.
 While working on their third album, Perfume departed from Tokuma Japan Communications and signed a deal with Universal Music Japan in order to release their work through global markets.
 They began work on their fourth studio album not long after.

-As with the rest of Level 3, Japanese producer and Capsule musician Yasutaka Nakata had written, arranged and composed the song.
+As with the rest of Level3, Japanese producer and Capsule musician Yasutaka Nakata had written, arranged and composed the song.
 Nakata has collaborated with all of Perfume's records and songs from 2003 onwards.
 It was recorded in Tokyo, Japan and was mixed and mastered by Nakata.
 It is a "calm" dance-pop and synthpop song, and incorporates instrumentation of a synthesizer and keyboards.
 Writing for Land of Rising, Alex Shenmue commented that its "mellow mood will be there for most of the track’s length, replacing the more instrumentally complex parts and offering a calmer and slightly melancholic feeling, [...]".